MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls.primitives/flyoutbase_isconstrainedtorootbounds.md

 ## -description

 Gets a value that indicates whether the flyout is shown within the bounds of the XAML root.
+This property is always **true** for Windows App SDK apps.

 ## -property-value

 **true** if the flyout is shown within the bounds of the XAML root; otherwise, **false**.
+This value is always **true** for Windows App SDK apps.

 ## -remarks